 - Magazines, Newspapers & Letters

-Old Correspondence 1920 Handwriting Letter found in Beautiful Vintage Cigar Box
+Old Correspondence 1920 Handwritten Letter found in Beautiful Vintage Cigar Box

 This is one of several personal letters that were kept in this small cigar box all these many years from that same friend.
 Obviously they had forged a bond between them that lasted beyond those days of the early models of airplanes being used in that first World War.

 The dimensions of this vintage cigar box are 7 1/4 inches by 5 1/4 inches with a depth of only 1 1/4 inches.
 The old stamps on the exterior of the box are interesting and the inside lid of the box shows a beautiful picture of a horse named Alcazar.

 For some reason it seems that many old cigar boxes are adorned with pictures of horses.

 August Uihlein (1842 - 1911) and his brothers, Henry and Alfred who came from the family who developed the Jos.
 Schlitz Brewing Company of Milwaukee, Wisconsin fame also apparently loved horses.
 Together they owned 1,200 acres of land at Truesdell which is near the town of Kenosha, Wisconsin.
 By 1900 they had 2,000 trotting horses!

 $25,000 was paid for the horse named Alcazar which was undoubtedly a lot of money back in that time.
 Alcazar was born in California in 1883.
 He was an award winning horse who adorned the wrappers of cigars for over half a century.
 Perhaps he was also featured on other vintage cigar boxes?

 Lost Art of Penmanship

 Writing letters has almost become a lost art in this day and age.
 But back in the early part of the 20th century letter writing was a much more common way of communication.